Overlay of a registered CT segmentation of the middle turbinate on a video sequence (left); and showing camera pose and motion (right).

 - Assess the accuracy and reliability of intra-operative surface estimation on patient data.

-We developed a data collection system to simultaneously capture both the endoscopic video and external motion tracking data.
-Patient data was collected at Johns Hopkins Outpatient Center.
+We developed a data collection system to simultaneously capture both endoscopic video and external endoscopic motion tracking data.
+Patient data was collected at Johns Hopkins Outpatient Center under an IRB approved protocol.
+We also collect high resolution CT image data from these patients, which we automatically segment to extract structures of interest.

 A snippet from a sinus endoscopy video.